MazharSayed/MazharSayed/README.md

 😄 Pronouns: He/His

-🔭 I'm currently working with PHP.
+🔭 I'm currently working with PHP Framework.

 🔭 I specialize in the Laravel Framework.